AvirukBasak/shsc-runtime/docs/ScshIrSpec.md

-# Scsh IR Spec
+# Shsc IR Spec

-This document outlines the specification for the intermediate code used for a program written in `Scsh`.
+This document outlines the specification for the intermediate code used for a program written in `Shsc`.
 The intermediate code uses one-byte mnemonics to represent various operations and uses 3 Address Codes (3AC).

 Each operand can be either a source `src` or destination `dest`.